-Natsuki Oshiro’s work focuses on replacing social symbols with literary perspectives.
-She believes that a historical literary perspective is able to be a window to replace the monotony of the urban landscape with a richer experience.
+Replacing social symbols with literary perspectives is the core of Natsuki Oshiro's work.
+She believes that a historical literary perspective can be a window to replace the monotony of the urban landscape with a richer experience.

-For example, when I read an ancient waka poem, I can see the moon that an ancient poet saw 1,300 years ago.
+With reading an ancient poem, we could see the moon that an ancient poet saw 1,300 years ago.

-Poetry conveys through words the landscape as seen by people from different times and places, and I believe there is a potential for the expansion of the imagination that would not be realized if reproducible images remained.
+Through words, poetry conveys the landscape seen by people from different times and places, and I believe there is a potential for the expansion of the imagination that would not be realized if reproducible images remained.

 In Japanese gardens, waterfalls are expressed using only stones, or famous scenic spots are represented in an abstract way.
 It is a very simple way, but the same form is used so that the viewer can recognize it.
 Because they are not reproducible, they contain the possibility of abundant change in the mind.